top of page

 Dive into a Good Book- Join the HUMC Book Club.

-Book Club will meet on Monday January 26 at 10:30am in the Library.
-Carolyn Montgomery will lead discuss on
+Book Club will meet on Monday February 23, 2026 at 10:30am in the Library. and will discuss Theo of Golden by Allen Levi

 We will also be picking our selections for the next several months